 1943: After two days of selections, only 2,000 out of 10,000 Jews remained in the Vilna Ghetto.
 They were placed in local labor camps.

-1944: Birthdate Eugenia Zukerman, the multitalented flutist, author, and journalist.
-Zukerman was born in Cambridge, Massachusetts.
+1944: Birthdate of Cambridge, MA native Eugenia Rich who gained fame as the multitalented flutist, author, and journalist Eugenia Zukerman whose name change was the result of her marriage to Pinchas Zuckerman whom she divorced in 1985.
 She started to study English at Barnard, but later transferred to the Julliard School where she studied with flutist Julius Baker.
 Zukerman went on to win the Young Concert Artist Award in 1971, beginning her career with rave reviews and a warm welcome by the music world.
 During her career, Zukerman has performed with orchestras, in solo and duo recitals, and in chamber music ensembles in North America, Europe, and Asia.
 Since 1998, Zukerman has served as Artistic Director of the international Vail Valley Music Festival in Colorado's Rocky Mountains.
 Zukerman's talent and career cannot be condensed into one area, however.
 In addition to her musical achievements, Zukerman is an author of two novels and several screenplays, and is also a journalist, reporting as the arts correspondent for CBS Sunday Morning since 1980.

 1945: A parade was held at Bergen-Belsen in the British zone of occupied German marking the first Congress for Survivors.